ct-clmsn/jmq-collectives/README.md

 ### Implementation Notes

-Users should make sure the deploy distributed jobs with a power of 2, or log2(N), instances of an application developed with this library.
+Users should make sure to deploy distributed jobs with a power of 2, or log2(N), instances of an application developed with this library.

 This implementation uses java.util.streams.* and Java's lambda features.
 Users will